 Frequently Asked Questions

-The ARC-PA has granted Accreditation-Provisional status to the Master of Science in Physician Assistant Program sponsored by the University of Mary Hardin-Baylor Physician Assistant program anticipates matriculating its first class in January 2021, pending achieving Accreditation-Provisional status at the September 2020 ARC-PA meeting.
-Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
+The ARC-PA has granted Accreditation-Provisional status to the Master of Science in Physician Assistant Program sponsored by the University of Mary Hardin-Baylor.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.
 The program’s accreditation history can be viewed on the ARC-PA website at http://www.arc-pa.org/accreditation-history-university-of-mary-hardin-baylor

-A degree of Master of Science in Physician Assistant (MSPA) will be awarded upon successful completion of the UMHB Physician Assistant program.
+A degree of Master of Science in Physician Assistant (MSPA) will be awarded upon successful completion of the UMHB MSPA program.

-The UMHB Physician Assistant program is 28 consecutive months long starting in January and ending in late April.
+The UMHB MSPA program is 28 consecutive months long starting in January and ending in late April.

-The didactic curriculum is designed to provide students with basic medical knowledge, understanding of disease processes, and skills to evaluate and treat healthy and ill patients across the life span.
+The pre-clinical phase is designed to provide students with basic medical knowledge, understanding of disease processes, and skills to evaluate and treat healthy and ill patients across the life span.

-The clinical curriculum includes clinical experiences in internal medicine, pediatrics, women’s health, mental health, surgery, emergency medicine, family medicine, and elective experiences.
+The clinical phase includes clinical experiences in inpatient and outpatient internal medicine, pediatrics, obstetrics and gynecology (women’s health), behavioral and mental health, surgery, emergency medicine, family medicine, and elective experiences.
 A clinical preparation week and a graduation preparatory month are included in the clinical curriculum.

-No. The UMHB Physician Assistant program didactic curriculum is a fixed sequence and all students must enroll on a full-time basis.
+No. The UMHB MSPA program pre-clinical phase is a fixed sequence and all students must enroll on a full-time basis.

 We recommend that you review medical terminology, human physiology, and human anatomy to prepare for the first year of didactic courses.
 The curriculum is rigorous with a large quantity of information delivered in a short amount of time.
 Preparation before the start of school will allow for an easier transition into the first semester subjects.

 Yes.
-The UMHB PA program will offer on-campus information sessions throughout the year.
+The UMHB MSPA program will offer on-campus information sessions throughout the year.
 View more information at: https://go.umhb.edu/graduate/physician-assistant/information-sessions#1845

-Clinical rotations will be scheduled by the PA program.
+Clinical rotations will be scheduled by the MSPA program.
 Students are not permitted to schedule their own clinical rotations.

 No. However, students are required to obtain health insurance with coverage during the entirety of the program.